SergeiEensalu/System_Modeling/Karmen Kink/portfolio.md

 ### Preparation for October 27 class
 **Activity diagrams**

+Our group prepared the con video for activity diagrams.
+We had several sessions of working together and preparing the slides and script, after which we divided the parts between ourselves and each prepared for presenting their part.
+We recorded our voice clips and then merged them with the slide show into a video.

 Pro arguments:
 1. Suitable for creating an understanding of the business process (modelling the workflow)
 2. Beneficial for representing parallel and multithreaded behavior

+Makes sense to use for showing the workflow of complex systems that include parallelism

 Contra arguments:
 1. Do not provide additional value for sequential algorithms
 2. Not always object-oriented, thus larger model-code gap and less benefit for developers

+Doesn't make sense to use in too abstract notation which cannot be mapped to code if developers are in the target group

 **Group 2+6 video on pros**